 What you won’t find

 Whether you only look at the publications on the shorter list or dig into the full set of resources, I do want to make one thing clear: You aren’t likely to find a lot of simple yes/no answers here.
-While I understand this wish (and have it myself), being more responsible in our work as communicators means engaging in continual growth and reflection, asking more questions, and embracing individual differences and the need for larger culture change.
+While I understand this wish (trust me, I want it also), being more responsible in our work as communicators means engaging in continual growth and reflection, asking more questions, and embracing individual differences and the need for larger culture change.
 As Sharlyn Carrington (director and founder of Content Strong Communications) recently wrote:

 “Many communicators are looking for a checklist, toolkit, a script — something that will make them an agent of change overnight.
 It’s important to remember: culture change requires more than a box-ticking exercise while writing a press release or planning a communications campaign.
 Organizational change requires internal reflection, not just a list of specifically crafted questions to ask your CEO… [W]e must remember that creating inclusive workplaces, communities and societies will require a lifelong commitment to do better.”Sharlyn Carrington, Tangible anti-racism steps for PR practitioners

 Changing the way we have always done things won’t be easy, but it is necessary.
 I hope that you, like me, can embrace this as an exciting opportunity to re-conceptualize how you do your daily work and how you think about your responsibilities.
 To, once again, quote Sharlyn:

 “…[A]s communicators we are uniquely positioned to shape understanding and shape conversation.
 We craft narratives.
 We protect reputations.
 And we can move culture forward.”Sharlyn Carrington, Tangible anti-racism steps for PR practitioners